 This project is to rehabilitate the damaged buildings while adding resiliency through the installation of a concrete roof.
 The buildings to be refurbished are Block 4, Block 3, Block 2 and the Administration building.
-Construction of this project started in June 2020 and is still underway.
+Construction of this project started in June 2020 and achieved practical completion in May 2021.